Le Cordon Bleu: History

 The origin of the school name derives, indirectly, from the French Royal and Catholic Order of the Holy Spirit.
-This was a select group of the French Nobility that had been knighted.
+This was a select group of the French nobility that had been knighted.
 The first creation of Royal Knights at the French Court was performed in 1578.
 The French Order of the Holy Spirit was for many centuries the highest distinction of the French Kingdom.
 Each member was awarded the Cross of the Holy Spirit, which hung from a blue silk ribbon.
 According to one story, this group became known for its extravagant and luxurious banquets, known as "cordons bleus".

-At the time of the French Revolution, the monarchy and the Order were abolished, but the name remained synonymous with excellent French cooking.
+At the time, of the French Revolution, the monarchy and the Order were abolished, but the name remained synonymous with excellent French cooking.
 By the nineteenth century the blue ribbon had become synonymous with excellence.
 The name was adopted by a French culinary magazine, La Cuisinière Cordon Bleu, founded by Marthe Distel in the late 19th century.
 The magazine began offering lessons by some of the best chefs in France.

 The magazine developed into the original Le Cordon Bleu that Distel and Henri-Paul Pellaprat established in 1895 in Paris, France.
 In 1945, after the end of WWII, Madame Elisabeth Brassart purchased what remained of the struggling school from a Catholic orphanage which had inherited it after Distel died in the late 1930s.
-Brassart managed the school until 1984; at the age of 87 she retired and sold the school to André J. Cointreau, a direct descendant of the founding family of the Cointreau liqueur and Rémy Martin Cognac.
+Brassart managed the school until 1984; at the age of 87 she retired and sold the school to André J. Cointreau, a direct descendant of the founding family of Cointreau liqueur and Rémy Martin Cognac.

 Other countries

-In 1933, former student Dione Lucas helped to open a school under the Le Cordon Bleu name in London, England.
+In 1933, former student Dione Lucas helped to open a school under the Le Cordon Bleu name in London, Great Britain.

 In the United States, 16 schools used to operate under the "Le Cordon Bleu North America" name through a licensing agreement with Career Education Corporation (CEC), a for-profit education company based in Chicago, Illinois.
 In 2009, the license was estimated to be worth $135 million.
 In 2014, Le Cordon Bleu North America generated $178.6 million in revenue and $70.6 million of operating losses.
 However, in light of the gainful employment rules implemented by the US Department of Education in 2015, CEC made the decision to sell the 16 campuses.
 When CEC failed to find a buyer it announced on 16 December 2015 that all 16 campuses in the United States would close by September 2017, giving enrolled students time to finish their programs.

 The last new students were accepted in January 2016.
 In June 2016, the Securities and Exchange Commission requested documents and information regarding Career Education's fourth quarter 2014 classification of its Le Cordon Bleu campuses.

 Le Cordon Bleu has continued to maintain a presence in the United States through its New York office, Le Cordon Bleu Inc., which places students in the locations abroad.